veracross/ncontrib/README.md

 **Q. Why are you using Q&R brace-styles?**

-Because it is the superior
+Because it is the right way of doing it ;) But in all seriousness, if it becomes a problem for would-be developers I'd be willing to use the .NET default

 **Q. Can you add some functionality for me?**

 This is an open-source project so you could fork it and issue a pull request.
 But I understand not being comfortable with adding code.
 If you would like something added, sure, ask and we'll talk.

-**Q. Which Star Trek is best?**

-That's a tough one.
-It's not TNG or TOS though.

 Examples
 --------